2015 and 2016

 This Song is Dedicated to the Mount San Antonio Community College Art and Design Department

 "You Found Me" is written and performed by The Fray.
 I had never heard this song before I tossed it into my Playlist.
-I have become quite fond of it.
-It reminds me of being young, not necessarily the good part of being young, but the struggle part.
+I have become quite fond of it, as it reminds me of being young, not necessarily the good part of being young, but the struggle part .
 I appreciate the intensity of emotion and I like how the longing and despair is tempered with a sliver of hope.
-I once felt like that.
+I once felt like that .

 Click on the music player to hear "You Found Me" as performed by The Fray.